onsip/sipjs.com/content/api/0.5.0/ua_configuration_parameters.md

 ~~~

 ## hackIpInContact
 Set a random IP address as the host value in the Contact header field and Via sent-by parameter.
 Useful for SIP registrars not allowing domain names in the Contact URI.
 Valid values are `true` and `false` (`Boolean`).
-Default value is a `false`.
+Default value is `false`.

 ~~~ javascript
 hackIpInContact: true